Reactive spending is buying things in response to either feelings or your current situation.

 Disconnecting Purchases from our Financial Goals

-Ten years ago, I decided that I wanted a really nice TV.
+Ten years ago, I decided that I wanted a nice TV.
 I worked hard and heard about the new technology that came out.
 I talked to Andrea and convinced her that going into debt for this TV was worth it.

 My mistake was not wanting a new TV.
 The issue was that I didn't thoroughly think about what this purchase would do to our financial picture.